 - Stylish: Sorel Slimpack II Lace Boots

-Tip: A small outdoors shoulder bag with a nice winter color will fill your image nicely and let you carry the things you need.
+Tip: A small outdoors shoulder bag with a beautiful winter color will fill your image nicely and let you carry the things you need.

-When in snowy environment you may get in and out of a chalet many times.
+When in a snowy environment, you may get in and out of a chalet many times.
 Better to wear socks that relatively “adjust” to such room-environment changes, than getting either too hot or too cold.

-Here is a really good range of such socks:
+Here is an excellent range of such socks:

 - Darn Tough Vermont Wool

 - Andorra Merino Ultra Light